nick-uk/Terraform-IaC-Kafka/README.md

-## IaC Kafka deployment on AWS/EC2 for development tests.
+## Demonstrating IaC Kafka deployment on EC2 spot for development tests
 This is a cool and a cheap way to use a minimum Kafka setup on an AWS spot intance.
 You can deploy, share it with your team and when you're done delete it with one command.

 **DO NOT** use this repository for production deployments.
 For production better use a confluent kafka service or something similar.